GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 ```
 $ lobot -e add1_is_0 add1.lobot
 Generating instances of 'add1_is_0'...
+Hit instance limit of 100!
+Found 0 valid instances, generated 100 invalid instances
+Press enter to continue enumerating up to 100 more instances.
 ```

-Uh-oh!
-Lobot hangs when we ask it to enumerate instances of this kind.
-Let's use the `-v` option to try and figure out what's going on:
+Looks like we generated 100 invalid instances, but were not able to find a solution.
+We could keep pressing enter to just continue the search, but instead, let's use the `-v` option to try and figure out what's going on:

 ```
 $ lobot -e add1_is_0 -v add1.lobot